 If your time and budget is limited and you find yourself in the capital of Scotland you’re in for a real treat because you don’t need a big budget to explore.
 Edinburgh has all the history and tradition that you’re looking for on your Scottish holiday.

-Fun Fact!
-Arthur’s seat is an extinct volcano that erupted around 340 million years ago.
+Did you know?
+Arthur’s Seat is an extinct volcano that erupted around 340 million years ago.

 You can explore the history and culture of Scotland through the various museums and the best part is that you can do it for free at some of them!
 The museum site gives information about each museum and what you can expect to find there.
 The National Museum of Scotland (in Chamber Street) has no admission fee and asks only for donations.